jgoulah/mastering-failure/oscon2015.md

 # PR

-Is PR needed for the contingency (i.e. larger scale failure, etc.)
+Is PR needed for the contingency (i.e. larger scale failure)

 ^ This is the real worst-case communication, if needed.